IBM/Ansible-OpenShift-Provisioning/README.md

     * If you are not already there, navigate to the folder where you saved the Git repository in your terminal
     * Execute the main playbook by running this shell command: "ansible-playbook main.yaml --ask-become-pass"
     * Watch Ansible as it completes the installation, correcting errors if they arise.
+    * To look at what is running in detail, from the main directory open roles/'task-you-want-to-inspect'/tasks/main.yaml
     * If the process fails in error, you should be able to run the same shell command to start the process from the top.
-    * Alternatively, use tags to run only the tasks that have that tag.
-See main.yaml to determine what you would like to run.
+To be more selective with what parts of the main playbook run, use tags.
+See main.yaml to determine what you part you would like to run and use those tags when running the main playbook.
 There is also a list of all the tags at the bottom of this page for reference.
+Example: "ansible-playbook main.yaml --ask-become-pass -- tags 'bastion,get-ocp'
+    * Note: we chose to not edit the user's .bash_profile/.bashrc with an automatic ssh-add command because that would change the user's local workstation set-up in a way that was undesirable.
+Therefore, if you close out your terminal session in the middle of provisioning, you will need to run "ansible-playbook main.yaml --tags ssh-agent" before doing anything else.
 * **Step 6: Bastion Configuration**
     * Once the create_bastion task runs, it will pause the playbook to give you time to configure it.
     * Use a web browser to open the cockpit by going to: "https://your-KVM-host-IP-address-here:9090"
     * Click on the "Virtual Machines" tab, then click on bastion from the list, click on the black terminal screen and press Enter.
-Complete its installation with these options enabled:
-        * server
+Wait until you see it asking for you to make a selection.
+    * To finish the bastion's installation, you will need to configure the VM by doing the following:
+      * Press 2 to enter Text Mode (hit the Enter key after every step)
+      * From the main menu, press 3 to configure the Installation Source
+        * Press 3 to use Network
+        * Type in the URL that points to your RHEL ISO
+      * From the main menu, press 4 to go to Software Selection
+        * Press 2 for Server, Enter, then "c" to continue
+        * From this list, press the number and then hit Enter for each:
-        * hardware monitoring utilities
+          * 1 - Hardware Monitoring utilities
-        * networking file system client
+          * 8 - Networking File System Client2
+          * 9 - Network Servers
-        * remote management for linux
+          * 11 - Remote Management for Linux
-        * headless mgmt
-        * system tools
-        * basic web server
-        * network servers
+          * 13 - Basic Web Server
+          * 17 - Headless Management
+          * 21 - System Tools
+        * Press "c" to continue, and 'c' again to get back to the main menu
+      * From the main menu, press 5 to set the installation destination
+        * If there is a disk already checked, press "c" to use the continue.
+If not, select the disk you would like to use.
+        * If it is not already selected, press 2 to use all free space, otherwise, press "c" to continue.
+        * Select "LVM" from the list and press "c" to continue
+      * From the main menu, press 7 to set Network Configurations
+        * Press 2 to configure device enc1
+          * Press 1 and enter the bastion's IP address
+          * Press 2 and enter the netmask
+          * Press 3 and enter the default gateway
+          * Press 4 and type "ignore"
+          * Press 6 and enter DNS nameservers
+          * Press 'c' to continue
+      * From the main menu, press 9 to set the Root Password
+      * From the main menu, press 10 to create a user
+        * Press 1 to create user
+        * Press 2 to set full name
+        * Press 3 to set a username
+        * Press 5 to set a password
+        * Press 6 to give the user root access (optional)
+      * From the main menu, double check that all check boxes have an X
     * Once you fill out all the required configuration settings, press "b" to begin installation.
+    * Wait for the installation to complete, this may take some time.
+Monitor its progress, it may need you to press 'Enter' to continue.
+Once the installation completes, you will have to press the 'Run' button on the cockpit for it to start up and finish configuration.
     * Once you see "bastion login", come back to the terminal to continue your run by pressing "ctrl+c" and then "c".
 If there was a problem and you need to stop the playbook, press "ctrl+c" and then "a".
+If configuration and installation took longer than the pause and the playbook continued and then failed, continue the playbook by running the following command: "ansible-playbook main.yaml --ask-become-pass --tags 'bastion,create_nodes'"
 * **Step 7: Starting Up Bootstrap and Control Nodes**
     * The playbook will continue to run, preparing the bootstrap and control nodes.
     * To monitor the nodes as they come up, watch them on the cockpit at: "https://your-KVM-host-IP-address-here:9090"